 - Taste.
-In the research for my MA dissertation I found the taste of buckwheat described as nutty in Spanish cookbooks, earthy in American ones.
+In the research for my MA dissertation I found the taste of buckwheat described as nutty in Spanish cookbooks; earthy in American ones.

-What all of this shows is that culinary translators need to know their trade aka be specialists.
-For example, Turkish delight is not a common sweet in Spanish supermarkets, proved by the fact that it is only sold in the gourmet section of El Corte Inglés, our John Lewis.
-Therefore, that reference would need to be changed.
+What all of this shows is that culinary translators need to be specialists.
+For example, Turkish delight is not a common sweet in Spanish supermarkets, as proves the fact that it is only sold in the gourmet section of our high-market El Corte Inglés.
+Therefore, that reference might need to be changed.

 Its sweet and intense fragrance brings me so much joy.